 Credit Facility Meaning

-The credit facility is a preapproved loan facility provided by the bank to the companies wherein they can borrow money as and when required for its short term or long term needs without the need to reapply for a loan each time.
+The credit facility is a preapproved loan facility provided by the bank to the companies wherein they can borrow money as and when required for their short-term or long-term needs without needing to reapply for a loan each time.

 Types of Credit Facilities

-Credit facilities are broadly classified as two types and we will mainly focus on credit facilities meant for business or corporates.
-The two types are i) Short term facilities as working capital requirement ii) Long term facilities required for capital expenditure or acquisition-related expenses.
+Credit facilities are broadly classified into two types, and we will mainly focus on credit facilities meant for businesses or corporations.
+The two types are i) Short term facilities as a working capital requirement and ii) Long term facilities required for capital expenditure or acquisition-related expenses.